AdobeDocs/experience-manager-cloud-service.en/help/forms/add-custom-error-handler-adaptive-forms-core-components.md

 Where:

 * `errorCausedBy` describes the reason for failure.
-* `errors` mention the SOM expression of the fields that failed the validation criteria along with the validation error message.
+* `errors` mention the expression of the fields that failed the validation criteria along with the validation error message.
 * `originCode` field added by AEM and contains the http status code returned by the external service.
 * `originMessage` field added by AEM and contains the raw error data returned by the external service.